 While Charlottesville enjoys a generally mild climate, the area has from time to time been affected by hurricanes, tornadoes, winter storms, and other forms of severe weather.
 University-wide cancelation of classes is rare, but if students have questions, the two best sources of information are the Operations Status Board, where schedule changes are posted, and the inclement weather telephone lines: 434.924.SNOW (7669) and 434.243.SNOW (7669).
 While these phone numbers are based on snow, they will be updated with any changes due to inclement weather.

 The University takes fire safety very seriously.
 The Fire Safety Program strives to identify and minimize those conditions or actions that may encourage fires to start and spread.
 Through training programs, University staff, faculty, and students are educated on fire safe practices.
 Talk to your student about taking fire safety seriously.
 Students should always evacuate buildings when they hear a fire alarm; identify emergency exits in living areas, classrooms, and libraries; and keep combustibles (pictures, posters, bulletin boards) away from all heating sources (e.g.., stoves, fireplaces, radiators, furnaces, hot water heaters, etc.).
 The University also works closely with the Charlottesville Fire Department, which provides 24/7 paid fire and advanced emergency medical response to the university from three stations located strategically throughout the city.

 Like many businesses and other organizations in the United States and around the world, the University has taken a comprehensive look at how this health emergency may affect day-to-day operations.
-The University remains vigilant; reviewing and updating our comprehensive plan for responding to pandemics and continue to monitor the situation.
+The University remains vigilant; reviewing and updating our comprehensive plan for responding to pandemics and continues to monitor the situation.
 We work closely with the state and local health departments and our regional partners in the City and County.
-If you would like to learn more on pandemic flu, the Centers for Disease Control offer a useful site.

 Are You Ready?